-If you are planning for Black History Month, my Black History Month Unit Study will make things much easier!
-I’ve gathered up a variety of activities, videos, printables, and book suggestions.
-The combination of materials in this post is enough to put together a comprehensive Black History Month Unit Study.
+I’ve gathered up a variety of printables, activities, videos, and book suggestions to make your planning for Black History Month much easier.
+The combination of materials in this post is enough to put together a comprehensive Black History Month Themed Unit Study.

 When I collect resources to share, I put a special emphasis on activities that engage children who don’t learn well with endless paper and pencil activities.
 You will find some more traditional learning activities here, but my focus is on highly-engaging learning for active kids who learn differently.
-I hope you enjoy this Black History Month Unit Study!
+I hope you enjoy this collection of Black History Month ideas.

 Black History Month KWL

 Start your Black History Month unit study off with a KWL.
 KWL stands for Know, Want to know, and Learned.
 Your learner lets you know what he already knows about the topic, what he wants to know, and (at the end) what he has learned.
 KWLs are a great way to document your child’s learning.
 I explain these in more detail in the video I mentioned above.